-Proof building becomes difficult for conflict-free access-rights graphs with loops involving more than one node, since there is no obvious node at which a client can start resolution.
+Proof building becomes difficult for conflict-free accessrights graphs with loops involving more than one node, since there is no obvious node at which a client can start resolution.
 There are multiple ways to deal with such cases.
 If the information of all the nodes in the loop was offered by the same service, a client could have this service resolve the loop.
-If different services offered this information, a client can contact some of these services and ask them to resolve the constraints on its behalf.
-However, this option requires trust relationships between the services before exchanging constraint information.
-None of this information must leak to the client unless all the constraints are satisfied.
+If multiple services offered this information, a client could contact some of these services and ask them to resolve the constraints on its behalf.
+This option requires trust relationships between the services so that they can exchange constraint information.
+None of this constraint information must leak to the client unless all the constraints are satisfied.

-5. Hidden constraints
+5. Hidden Constraints

-In this section, we introduce the concept of hidden constraints and apply it to clientbased access control.
+In this section, we introduce the concept of hidden constraints and apply it to client-based access control.